ESTA Visa America: FAQs

 When do I need to apply for the ESTA visa America?

-You should have your ESTA approval in place before you leave and travel to the US.
-If you expect no issues with your application, you can apply up to 3 days before.
+You should have secured ESTA approval before you travel to the US.
+If you expect no issues with your application, you can apply up to 3 days in advance of travel.
 In the vast majority of applications, the result will come through immediately.

 How much is an ESTA for America?